 I was not surprised to find out that Malaysia has the most holidays in the whole world – it literally felt as though every second day was some sort of holiday!

+My experience with Malaysians is that they are very open-minded to other cultures and traditions.
 This became especially clear to me when a group of teenage girls came up to me one day in a mall for an interview for their school project.

 They immediately started showering me with compliments: “You look so fashionable today!”, “I love your blonde hair!”, they said while touching my hair and smiling.